 New State Funding Available for Coastal Communities to Combat Climate Change

-On January 23, Massachusetts Energy and Environmental Affairs (EEA) Secretary Rick Sullivan announced a new grant program to support local efforts for climate preparedness.
+On January 23, Massachusetts Executive Office of Energy and Environmental Affairs (EEA) announced a new grant program to support local efforts for climate preparedness.
 Administered by CZM, the Coastal Community Resilience Grant Program will offer $1 million in grant funding to coastal cities and towns to reduce or eliminate risks associated with coastal storms, erosion, and sea level rise.
-As part of Governor Deval Patrick’s $50 million investment in comprehensive climate change preparedness initiatives, the program will provide financial and technical resources to advance new and innovative local efforts to address climate change and sea level rise impacts.
+As part of the Commonwealth of Massachusetts's $50 million investment in comprehensive climate change preparedness initiatives, the program will provide financial and technical resources to advance new and innovative local efforts to address climate change and sea level rise impacts.
 Specifically, the funds will finance city and town efforts to increase awareness of these issues, assess vulnerability and risk at the local level, and implement measures to respond, recover, and adapt to impacts to the coast.
 Applicants may request up to $200,000 in funding and all 78 coastal communities in the Commonwealth are eligible.
 For details on how to apply, see the “Grants/Funding/Proposal Opportunities” section below.
-For more on the announcement, see the EEA press release.

 CZM Releases Fact Sheets to Help Coastal Property Owners Reduce Erosion and Storm Damage